Duayash/AssistTests/ReadMe.txt

 5. Acceptance Test 3 : Checks if CanRelist flag is True in the response
 6. Acceptance Test 4 : Checks if Promotion element is 'Gallery' with description containing text as '2x larger image'.

+Highlights of the Application:

+1. Configurable: By using BDD features.
+2. Modular : The responsibility has been divided between different classes.
+3. Maintainable : Any new acceptance test can be easily added and tested
+4. Exception handling : Asserts has beed added.
+If test fails, it reports and control comes out of the application.

 Future Enhancements: